Categories

 Walk Ride GM says ‘no’ to Fallowfield loop plans – calls for investment in new east-west on-road route

 Walk Ride GM response to the Fallowfield loop & Yellow Brick Road consultation The Fallowfield Loop / Yellow Brick Road is a peaceful, linear, traffic-free seven-mile green oasis that connects Chorlton, Fallowfield, Levenshulme, Reddish, Gorton and Openshaw, one of Manchester’s most useful active travel assets.
-The Bee Network, initiated by Andy Burnham and Chris […]
+The Bee Network, initiated by Andy Burnham and Chris Boardman […]